Search

 1. Dose range of active ingredients – If the active ingredients in your formulation require a relatively high dosage level, then it is best to utilize capsules or tablets.
 Tablets will accommodate the highest dose for the lowest number of pills, with capsules following a close second.

-2. Bioavailability – While all the oral solid dosage forms explained in this article have good bioavailability, fast-melts and lozenges offer quicker disintegration with an extra degree of bioavailability for nutraceuticals like vitamin B12 and melatonin.
+2. Bioavailability – While all the oral solid dosage forms explained in this article have good bioavailability, fast melts, and lozenges offer quicker disintegration with an extra degree of bioavailability for nutraceuticals like vitamin B12 and melatonin.
 Likewise, microencapsulated ingredients can be included in encapsulated and effervescent products to offer controlled or delayed release options, thereby improving bioavailability and dosage convenience.

 3. Stability/shelf life – If manufactured correctly, all of the oral solid dosage forms have good stability/shelf life.
 However, in those situations when you wish to maximize stability/shelf life, capsules are best, followed closely by tablets.